mrrcrick/Otto-cars/README.md

 Uber Car discount plugin

+Instructions
-instructions copy the folder into your WordPress folder plugin directory.
+copy the clean_air_plan folder into your WordPress plugin directory i.e \wordpress\wp-content\plugins.
-Open the WordPress admin page select Plugins. find the clean_air_plan plugin and activate it.
+Login into WordPress open the WordPress admin page, select Plugins. find the clean_air_plan plugin and activate it.

-To use the Plugin create a WordPress page insert the following shortcode [clean_air_plan].
+To use the Plugin, create a WordPress page, insert the following shortcode [clean_air_plan].
 Options you can specify the maximum number of cars per row i.e show 2 cars per row full screen.
 The default is 3.
 Use the maxrows parameter
 [clean_air_plan maxrows=1]in this example only 1 car will be displayed on every row.

-This plugin will generate a list of cars the list will include a photo the weekly price and a discount calculator.
+This plugin will generate a list of cars the list will include a photo, the weekly price and a discount calculator.
 To calculate the discount the user inputs their Uber Clean Air Fund.
 The user will then be shown the discount.